-'GMA' Deals & Steals on Tory's best birthday picks
+'GMA' Deals & Steals on Tory's Best Birthday Picks

-You can score big savings on products from brands such as NYDJ, Bombas, The Outset and more.
-The deals start at just $5 and are up to 60% off.
+You can score big savings on products from brands such as Softies, Margot Elena, Biossance and more.
+The deals start at just $4.50 and are up to 72% off.
 Find all of Tory's Deals and Steals on her website, GMADeals.com.

 Deal details: